GaiaNet-AI/.github/profile/README.md

 ### Gaianet protocol

 The Gaianet protocol connects and incentivizes Gaianet nodes to form a coherent network of web services for AI agents.
-It provides a mechanism to discovery, connect, and pay for Gaianet node services through a decentralized marketplace.
+It provides a mechanism to discover, connect to, and pay for Gaianet node services through a decentralized marketplace.

 <div align="center">